w3i1ong/binsim/README.md

 ### 0. System Requirements
 We have tested the code on `Ubuntu 22.04 LTS` with `Python 3.10`.

-> Note: We have meet several problems when installing the python binding of `rocksdb` on other systems.
-Maybe compiling `rocksdb` from source code can solve the problem.

 We use [BinaryNinja](https://www.binary.ninja) and [IDA pro](https://hex-rays.com/IDA-pro/) to disassemble the binary code and extract necessary information.
 So before running the code, you should install them and have a valid license.
 Additionally, for binaryninja, you should install its python binding.

 ### 1. Install Necessary Libraries